-When you use Rand Rescue and Mercantile Bank to transfer your funds from South Africa to another country, it usually takes 3-4 working days to land in your account.
+When you use Rand Rescue to transfer your funds from South Africa to another country, it usually takes 3-4 working days to land in your account.

 There can be delays if there are public holidays in either of the countries the money is going to or from, and it also depends on how efficient the recipient bank is at allocating the funds correctly.